-Working groups and guilds are self-organized groups that improve practices, host discussions, and explore ideas at 18F.
-These volunteer groups decide how and where to focus their efforts and conversations.
+Working groups and guilds help improve TTS practices, host discussions, explore ideas, and help solve thorny issues.
+These volunteer groups decide how and where to focus their efforts and conversations, in coordination with TTS leadership.
 Anyone may participate in any working group or guild.

-Working groups are self-organized.
-They spin up or down depending on our organizational needs.
+Working groups are self-organized, relatively short-lived, and spin up or down depending on organizational needs.

 wg- in front of their name; guilds have a

-We help 18F develop good, accessible products from the start of production in order to provide an excellent user experience for everyone.
+We help TTS develop good, accessible products from the start of production in order to provide an excellent user experience for everyone.

 Homepage • #g-accessibility